-In India, families often decorate their homes with banana or mango leaves rather than a Christmas tree.
+In India, families often decorate their homes with banana or mango leaves rather than with Christmas trees.
 This is because mango trees are considered especially sacred in India, and their leaves are used to decorate homes on every holy occasion.
-Additionally, you'll find small clay oil-burning lamps dotted throughout the house to symbolize baby Jesus as the light in the world.
+Additionally, you’ll find small clay oil-burning lamps dotted throughout the house to symbolize baby Jesus as the light in the world.

 Sometimes people also add cotton wool to their Christmas decor to imitate the look of snow.

 Where is Christmas Celebrated in India?

 As we mentioned, you’ll be able to find Christmas cheer wherever you go.
 However, some cities have larger celebrations than others due to more significant Christian populations.